 Part-time students are only eligible for Canada Student Loans (no provincial/territorial funding is allowed).
+Unlike the requirement for full-time loan funding, students must apply to the province that they are studying in, not necessarily the province that they are a permanent resident of.
+ALL King's students must apply to Student Aid Alberta (see below for their contact information).
 To be eligible for Canada Student Loans and Grants for part-time studies, you must:

 - be a Canadian citizen, a permanent resident of Canada, or designated as a protected person; - be a resident of a province or a territory that issues Canada Student Loans (for part-time loans, you apply through the province that you are studying in); - demonstrate financial need; - be enrolled in 20 to 59 percent of a full course load.
-However, if you are a student with permanent disabilities, and you are studying between 40 to 59% of a full course load, you can choose to be considered a student in full or part-time studies; - be enrolled in a degree, diploma, or certificate program that runs for at least 12 weeks within a 15-week period and is offered by a designated post-secondary educational institution; - maintain satisfactory grades; and - pass a credit check if you are 22 or older and applying for a Canada Student Loan and Grant for the first time.
+However, if you are a student with permanent disabilities, and you are studying between 40 to 59% of a full course load, you can choose to be considered a student in full or part-time studies; - be enrolled in a degree, diploma, or certificate program that runs for at least 12 weeks within a 15week period and is offered by a designated postsecondary educational institution; - maintain satisfactory grades; and - pass a credit check if you are 22 or older and applying for a Canada Student Loan and Grant for the first time. - to apply for a part-time Canada Student Loan, complete the application form on the Student Aid Alberta website: studentaid.alberta.ca Call the Student Aid Alberta Service Centre with your questions: 1-855-606-2096